-With the introduction of its first true smartwatch last year, Fitbit's range of trackers have grown into a well rounded crop.
+With two smartwatch and five fitness trackers to pick from, Fitbit's range of wearables have grown into a well-rounded crop.
 And while every one of its wearables is able to track the basics, some offer tech that goes much further than tracking your steps.

-Thanks to the in-built heart rate monitor found in the Fitbit Charge 2, Fitbit Alta HR, Fitbit Blaze and Fitbit Ionic, you're able to gauge not only your heartbeat activity during workouts, but also tap into wellness features and some of the best sleep tracking in the business.
+Thanks to the in-built heart rate monitor found in the Fitbit Charge 3, Fitbit Alta HR, Fitbit Versa and Fitbit Ionic, you're able to gauge not only your heartbeat activity during workouts, but also tap into wellness features and some of the best sleep tracking in the business.

 Read this: Which Fitbit tracker should you buy?